facorread/fpdt/README.md

 # Output

-This program will produce `fpdt.txt` containing a list in which each entry consists of: the text string that is repeated within or across documents, and the names of those documents in which the string appears.
-The list is ordered according to the string length, in decreasing order.
-The list is limited to strings of 60 characters or more.
+This program produces a file `fpdt.txt` containing a list in which each entry consists of the names of the students and the phrases that match between them, in decreasing length order.
+Each item serves as a red flag for your own inspection of their assignments.

 # System requirements